 TALLGRASS PRAIRIE PRESERVE.

 As early as the 1930s environmentalists began to push for conservation of America's tallgrass prairies.
 Comprising primarily big bluestem, little bluestem, Indian grass, and switchgrass, these prairies once existed in fourteen states from Minnesota to Texas.
 At the end of the twentieth century less than 10 percent endured.
 In the 1970s environmentalists began a serious movement to create a preserve in Osage County.
 In 1985 local proponents began to lobby for the U.S. government to buy the original Foraker Ranch, then owned by the Oklahoma Land and Cattle Company, or the Barnard Ranch in order to create a national park.
 Many area ranchers, oilmen, and members of the Osage Nation opposed the idea.
 After several compromises, in 1987 Sen. David Boren, Sen. Don Nickles, and Rep. Mickey Edwards sponsored a bill calling for a fifty-thousand-acre Osage County preserve to be operated by the National Park Service.
 When Edwards pulled his support, the attempt failed.
-This led the Nature Conservancy (an international conservation organization) in 1989 to purchase approximately thirty thousand acres of the Barnard portion of the Chapman-Barnard Ranch, had been divided after James Chapman's death in 1966.
+This led the Nature Conservancy (an international conservation organization) in 1989 to purchase approximately thirty thousand acres of the Barnard portion of the Chapman-Barnard Ranch, which had been divided after James Chapman's death in 1966.

 This acreage, with the addition of nearly eight thousand more, became the Tallgrass Praire Preserve, located north of Pawhuska and fifty-five miles northwest of Tulsa.
 The headquarters are in the former Chapman-Barnard Ranch main building, which has been listed in the National Register of Historic Places (NR 01000208).
 The preserve uses a yearly "patch burn," igniting one-third of the productive rangeland each year, to produce a biodiverse plant community.
 The park opened to tourists in 1991.
 In 1993 the preserve returned three hundred bison, donated by Oklahoma rancher Kenneth Adams, to the prairie.
 By the end of the twentieth century the herd had increased to twelve hundred.
 A yearly buffalo roundup administers medical maintenance and vaccinations and also culls the herd for bison that are sold.